valeIT/valeIT.github.io/_posts/2017-07-11-Migrating-off-FGTranslator.markdown

 The first one is called on launch (if not cached) and retrieves all the supported languages from the web service to show them in the pickers, the second one performs the translation.

 The migration itself wasn't hard at all, just make a data manager called FGTranslator (I didn't want to keep the old name so I rename it simply to `TranslatorManager` and make a network call).
-FGTranslator also includes caching, but I removed for now it in this version.
-I mostly followed the content of those 2 function that were in FGTranslator to keep the behaviour as similar as possible since this app is really old and I don't remember if  I had assumed some specific behaviour, I doubt, but just to be safe.
+FGTranslator also includes caching, removed to speed up development in this version.
+I mostly followed the content of those 2 function that was in FGTranslator to keep the behavior as similar as possible since this app is really old and I don't remember if  I had assumed some specific behavior, I doubt, but just to be safe.

 ## Integration